Titans snap 2-game losing streak, beat skidding Bears 24-17

 The Bears (5-4) came in trailing Green Bay in the NFC North dealing with their own injuries and COVID-19 issues.
 Chicago lost its third straight despite the defense coming up with three sacks and holding the NFL’s fifth-best offense averaging 407 yards a game to a season-low 228.

-Nick Foles made it interesting with a pair of TD passes within the final minutes.
-Amani Hooker recovered the Bears’ onside kick attempt for Tennessee with about a minute left.
+“When you’re sitting 5-1, to be 5-4, it hurts,” Bears coach Matt Nagy said.
+“But now we’ve got to make sure, whatever those issues are, we just at some point in time get this thing back on track.”

-Tennessee came in as the NFL’s worst on third downs by a big margin but stopped the Bears on their first nine third downs.
+Tennessee came in as the NFL’s worst on third downs by a big margin, but stopped the Bears on their first nine third downs.
 The Titans also were among the NFL’s worst sacking the quarterback, and they sacked Foles three times.
 They recovered two fumbles.

 This was the first game for punter Ryan Allen in Tennessee, reunited with his former Patriots teammate Stephen Gostkowski with three-time Pro Bowl punter Brett Kern put on injured reserve Saturday.
 Matt Overton also took over as long snapper after Tennessee also made a change at that position.